- The definition of an elixir is a magical potion or a medical potion designed to cure.

 An example of an elixir is a potion made in medieval times believed to make a person live forever.

-Origin: ME < ML < Ar al-iksīr < al, the + iksīr, philosopher's stone, prob. < Gr xērion, powder for drying wounds < xēros, dry: see xero-
+Origin: Middle English ; from Midieval Latin ; from Arabic al-iksīr ; from al, the plush iksīr, philosopher's stone, probably ; from Classical Greek xērion, powder for drying wounds ; from xēros, dry: see xero-

 Used by arrangement with John Wiley & Sons, Inc.

 - A sweetened aromatic solution of alcohol and water, serving as a vehicle for medicine.

 - a.
 See philosophers' stone.b.
 A substance believed to maintain life indefinitely.
 Also called elixir of life.c.
 A substance or medicine believed to have the power to cure all ills.